emcegp/neeman-android/README.md

 ##Installation

-Step 1: Add it in your root build.gradle at the end of repositories:
+Step 1: Add this in your root build.gradle at the end of repositories:

     allprojects {
 		    repositories {